-Deafblind Intervener Training Certificate: CertDepartment: Communicative Disorders and Deaf Education Department
+Deafblind Intervener Training Certificate: CertDepartment: Special Education and Rehabilitation Department

 College: Emma Eccles Jones College of Education & Human Services